 Living by the sea is a dream for many Australians.
 The fresh ocean breeze, stunning views, and relaxed coastal lifestyle are undeniably appealing.
 But for many, the question is: can I afford it?
 The good news is that affordable seaside properties do exist in Australia – you just need to know where to look.

-The key is often distance from major tourist hubs and capital cities, as well as finding hidden gem locations that haven’t yet felt the full impact of urban migration or “sea change” trends.
+The key often lies in choosing towns located away from major tourist hubs and capital cities, or in finding hidden-gem locations that haven’t yet felt the full impact of the “sea change” trend.

 In this blog, we’ll explore what qualifies as an affordable seaside property, highlight some of Australia’s most budget-friendly coastal spots, and offer tips for securing your slice of paradise.